pklink/Hahns/README.md

 ### Parameters for routing callback

-Hahns will set parameters based on required type automatically
+Hahns will set parameters based on the required type automatically

-The following types are available:
+The following types are built-in:

 * `\Hahns\Request`
 * `\Hahns\Response\JsonImpl`